Diskcat

 Disk Labels

 There is also an option (-I), for Identifier or insert, which provides for a literal tag or disk label to be added to the record.
-This option allows for an automatic labeling or a manual label input by the user.
+This option allows for an automatic labeling or a manual label input which may later be used to easily identify which disk the cataglog was made from.
 The automatic labeling is suggested when cataloging multiple disks in a forensic setting.

 Then, when the next disk is catalogued and the program finds 1001 (the last label number used) as the contents of the DISKLABL file it takes that 1001 and adds 1 to it to make it 1002.
 This 1002 then becomes the label to add to the output file records.
 It also replaces the DISKLABL contents with 1002 so the next time the program is run it will find 1002, and increase it to 1003 etc.